TEWODROS-D12/TEWODROS-D12/README.md

 ✨✨✨
 <h2 align="left">Hi 👋!
-My name is Tewodros Mekuriya and I'm a Software Developer, from Ethiopia</h2>
+My name is Tewodros Mekuriya and I'm a Software Developer from Ethiopia</h2>

 ###